Since 1993, Refrigerant Recovery NZ has safely collected and destroyed about 490,000 kilograms of refrigerant gases through to March 2021.

 This graph shows the amount of refrigerant destroyed every year by Recovery.
 Typically, we destroy a little over 30,000kg per annum.

-Dips in the volumes destroyed are often as a result of technology change impacting on the value of refrigerant.
+Dips in the volumes destroyed are often as a result of technology change impacting on the value of refrigerant, and in 2021 the volumes destroyed were down due to transport issues from the Covid impact.

 The two standout examples in the chart are in 2015, when R22 was being stored as systems were being decommissioned, and in 2019 as we see companies now store the valuable 404A for reuse.